-Continue reading to learn companion planting benefits and some excellent plants for blackberries.
+Continue reading to learn companion planting benefits and some excellent plants for Blackberries.

 Table of Contents Show

-Why to group Blackberry with Companion Plants?
+Why Group Blackberry with Companion Plants?

-Good Companion Plants For Blackberry
+Good Blackberry Companion Plants

 Also, knowing what companion plants you need around your main plant is a bonus.

 1. Companion Trees